mjambon/blog/src/2014-12-31-intelligence-precedes-machines.md

 _[Artificial general
 intelligence](http://en.wikipedia.org/wiki/Artificial_general_intelligence)
 (AGI) has yet to be achieved.
-Can the core of an AGI architecture could be based on evolvable code made up of a rich set instructions similar to those found in programming languages, possibly [Push](http://faculty.hampshire.edu/lspector/push.html)?
+Can the core of an AGI architecture be based on evolvable code made up of a rich set instructions similar to those found in programming languages, possibly [Push](http://faculty.hampshire.edu/lspector/push.html)?
 This would save us the task of architecting most of the AGI system